 The organ grinder was the man in charge.
 He turned the handle to grind out a tune, and all the monkey had to do was dance to that tune.
 The monkey could not make a move without the consent of his master.

 This relationship between man and monkey led an irate customer, when confronted by a lowly underling when he wanted to speak directly to the man in change, to utter that immortal phrase: "I want to speak to the organ grinder, not his monkey".
+As an alternative to this some people say "I want to speak to the engineer, not his oily rag".

 In the world of software development, just like many other areas of human endeavour, there are people with real talent who are at the top of their profession, up there with the organ grinders, while there are a great number who are stuck on the bottom rung of the ladder down there with the monkeys.